MarcosPampuch/payments-app/README.md

 ### Containers Overview

 - **Postgres**
-  The main relational database for storing users, currencies, and transaction records.
+  The main relational database for storing users, currencies, and transactions records.

 - **Broker**
   Kafka broker is used as the event streaming platform for ingesting and distributing payment events.
 It is composed by the topics `payments-events` and `import-payments-events`.